First Timothy 4:3

 faith has to be a priority.
 The spiritual exercise also must be done

-not enough to be a spiritual person.
-It requires many more things to be done
+to meet with other Christians, but it requires many more things to be done much

-but only as your actions are an outcome from your
+only as your actions are an outcome from your faith.
+This is the

-faith.
-This is the victory that overcomes the world, even our faith.
+victory that overcomes the world, even our faith.
 The just shall

 live by faith.